 "Ghost jaguars" are sometimes reported.
 They have greyish white fur with faint markings on the flanks and have been reported in Paraguay.
 Albino jaguars with almost invisible markings have also been reported.
 Albino and partially albino jaguars have been reported from Paraguay.
 Spanish soldier-naturalist Don Felix de Azara described a jaguar so pale that its rosettes were only visible in certain lights.
 Rengger described a greyish white skin with faint shades of markings on the belly and flanks, the claws had been white according to the hunter who shot the animal.

 In March 2012, a pair of white jaguar cubs were born at the Aschersleben Zoo in the state of Saxony-Anhalt, Germany.
 The parents were a 17-year-old spotted male named Mescal and 13-year-old black female named Molly (Molly was jet black rather than black-on-charcoal, indicating she was homozygous for melanism).
 The cubs have pale grey markings on a white background.
-Because there are two white cubs, and because ghost jaguars have occurred in the wild, it is likely the parents both carry a recessive gene for the colour.
-It is also possible that one or other parent has a novel dominant mutation in the germ cells (the eggs or sperm) - this would show up in the offspring, but not in the parents.
+The markings are darker on the points (head, tail and lower limbs) and also on the back.
+This may indicate a temperature-related form of albinism, similar to that seen in Siamese cats.
+White, or very pale, cubs can be due to a condition known as fever coat which is well-known to cat breeders.
+If the temperature in the womb is unusually high, for example the mother is unwell, melanin production is inhibted in the growing foetuses.
+The cubs are born paler than normal, sometimes with unusual reddish or bluish tones in places.
+The cubs develp a normal adult colour when they moult.
+So don't count your jaguars as white until after the first moult!
+If the cubs stay pale, then either both parents both carry a recessive gene for the colour, or one or other parent has a novel dominant mutation in the germ cells (the eggs or sperm) - this would show up in the offspring, but not in the parents.
 It would be necessary to mate the cubs back to the parents, and to unrelated jaguars, to determine whether the mutation is dominant or recessive.
-There is a risk that this novel colour will become pupular in the same way that white tigers are popular, resulting in inbreeding to fix and perpetuate the trait.

 There is also the possibility of red (erythristic) jaguars resulting from the non-extension gene although I am not aware of any reports (the red mutation has been seen on several occasions in leopards).
 Leopard-spotted jaguars are reported sporadically from the Peruvian rainforest.